crocodilestick/Calibre-Web-Automated/README.md

 - A **"fix"** that will address an issue many have with **Book Covers and Metadata** changed through the edit function of Calibre-Web, only changing visibly in Calibre-Web itself, not on your Kindle or other reading device
 - This new service / "fix" will come bundled with CWA's existing features and should be ready for release by Mid-July 2024 at the lastest

+### New in Version 1.0.1:
+- Fixed some pathing issues I missed in the release of Version 1.0.0
+- Simplified the Install process and updated the instructions here to match
+- Added terminal commands you can use to change the given directories & check on the current status of the monitoring services
+- Made preparations for Version 1.1.0 which is coming soon with new features

+### _Coming in Version 1.1.0:_
+- A "fix" that will address an issue many have with Book Covers and Metadata changed through the edit function of Calibre-Web, only changing visibly in Calibre-Web itself, not on your Kindle or other reading device
+    - This new service / "fix" will come bundled with CWA's existing features and should be ready for release by Mid-July 2024 at the lastest
+- The ability to also use an **Calibre-Web-Automator** image from the DockerHub to install the service instead of having to modify an existing Calibre-Web Instance

 ### ***Coming Soon :tm:***
 - Ability to ***automatically push all newly imported books to your kindle*** through the existing **Send-to-Kindle** feature